 If you are both a member of staff of the University and a Student as defined in these General Regulations, breach of these General Regulations may also constitute a disciplinary offence under Ordinance Six and/or Statute Seven.
-If you are a student acting in a volunteer capacity for the University, you are considered to be acting in your capacity as a student.

 Ordinances and Statutes are part of the University's legislation under its Charter.
 Ordinance Six and Statute Seven relate to staff grievance and disciplinary matters.
-You can find a copy of them on the Regulations and Discipline page on My UEA (log in required).
+You can find a copy of them on the HR intranet here: